dhairya-shah22/dhairya-shah22.github.io/_pages/personalised.md

 ## Physics

-### 1. Triposs Notes (Again):
+### 1. Tripos Notes (Again):

-[Prof. David Tong's material](https://www.damtp.cam.ac.uk/user/tong/teaching.html) and [problem sheets](https://duckduckgo.com/?q=Prof+David+Tong+problem+sheets&ia=web) is a combination that will get you through most of the concepts of undergraduate physics and many graduate level concepts.
+[Prof. David Tong's material](https://www.damtp.cam.ac.uk/user/tong/teaching.html) and [problem sheets](https://duckduckgo.com/?q=Prof+David+Tong+problem+sheets&ia=web) is a combination that will get you through most of the concepts of undergraduate physics as well as many advanced graduate level concepts.

 *Word of caution:* These modules focus heavily on core mathematical concepts such as Analysis, Group Theory, Riemannian Geometry etc. to understand the physical concepts.
 As Sir Roger Penrose once said **One can think [Physics] in terms of Equations or in terms of Geometry.** In my opinion, these notes are the majorly thinking in terms of equations.
 Coming from a Mathematics background, this approach has helped me a lot.
 It may not help you if you are someone who majorly focuses on physical idea, visuaulisation and geometry.
 For that I would suggest set [2].